cyc-func/Braindraw/README.md

 After compiling the code, enter the desired BrainDraw code into the terminal.
 Once this is done, press `CTRL+Z` in Windows or `CTRL+D` in Unix or Linux (If these commands don't work for you, try to figure out the command for inputting `EOF` in terminal for your OS).

 The code will then be interpreted and if there are no errors, an image titled `img.bmp` will be created in the same directory.
+If you want to debug, you may pass in `-d` or `--debug` as an argument.

 **Colors**
 * ![0](https://raw.githubusercontent.com/cyc-func/Braindraw/master/Colors/0.jpg) `0` : `#000000`